ulmerkott/ha-modbus_devices/docs/01_General.md

 The purpose of this integration is to allow integration of modbus devices in Home Assistant that:
 * Are recognized as true "devices"
-* Are asily multiplied in cases where one has multiple similar devices
+* Are easily multiplied in cases where one has multiple similar devices
 * Allows manipulation and calculation of values

 ## Installation